NGINX is now part of F5. See why we’re better together.

 A web server might also cache content to speed delivery of commonly requested content.
 This process is also known as web acceleration.

-In order to be accessed by users outside of their own network, a web server needs a public IP address.
-This allows visitors to visit the websites housed on the server.
-Though, the server could be hidden behind a proxy, or another device, in order to improve security.
-Most large sites will have multiple servers and a load balancer.
-Multiple websites could share a public IP via one web server, and the load balancer then determines which site the client request should go.
+In order to be accessed by users outside its network, a web server needs a public IP address.
+To improve security, however, web servers are often “hidden” behind a proxy or load balancer.
+Most large sites have multiple web servers with load balancer to distribute traffic across them.
+It’s also possible for multiple websites to share the public IP address of a single web server, and the load balancer then uses information in the request URL to determines which site the client request receives the client request.